-Chandler-Gilbert Community College is proud to offer Service-Learning experiences in partnership with our co-educators to provide meaningful and academically rigorous learning experiences for students.
-Chandler-Gilbert Community College encourages and supports service-learning experiences for students that will benefit them academically, personally, and professionally while cultivating cognitive, attitudinal and behavioral gains in the area of civic engagement.
+Chandler-Gilbert Community College is proud to offer Service-Learning experiences in partnership with our co-educators to provide students with meaningful and academically rigorous learning experiences.
+Chandler-Gilbert Community College encourages and supports service-learning experiences for students that will benefit them academically, personally, and professionally while cultivating cognitive, attitudinal, and behavioral gains in civic engagement.